-UPDATE: Our original story has sparked a lot of discussions both online and within DJBooth's Slack channel, so we're copying and pasting a follow-up.
+UPDATE: Our original story has sparked a lot of discussions both online, and within DJBooth's Slack channel, so we're copying and pasting a follow-up conversation.

-DJ Z [12:22 PM]: Someone on Facebook asked how publishing works with free mixtapes?
+Z [12:22 PM]: Someone on Facebook asked us how publishing works with free mixtapes?
 Great question.
-Is there publishing worked?
-Probably not.

 Nathan [12:23 PM]: Worked in what sense?
 Like...is there a publishing agreement between the artist and producers?

-DJ Z [12:27 PM]: For songwriters or producers who don't have their own deals?
+Z [12:27 PM]: For songwriters or producers who don't have their deals?

-Nathan [12:29 PM]: I have my own follow-up question.
+Nathan [12:29 PM]: I have my follow-up question.
 "Mixtape" like "rapping over previously released beats" mixtape?
-Yeah, then never ever.
+Yeah, then never.
 "Mixtape" like an album full of original music that's being released for free?
 Then it depends on the scale of the artist/release.

 But the argument for is the .1% of the time Menace sells a beat to a random rapper on YouTube, doesn't work out publishing at the time, and then two years later it's sampled on Kanye's album and "Panda" is the #1 song in the country.

 Nathan [12:35 PM]: Exactly.
-If you're a struggle rapper and a struggling producer' says, "Let's contractually sign a publishing agreement for this mixtape track maybe 1000 people will ever hear if we're lucky" that requires lawyers to get involved, you're gonna be like "fuck out of here."
+If you're a struggle rapper and a struggling producer' says, "Let's contractually sign a publishing agreement for this mixtape track maybe 1000 people will ever hear if we're lucky" that requires lawyers to get involved, you're going to be like "fuck out of here."

 Nathan [12:36 PM]: Yep, let me find one of the other 40,000 producers who will give me a beat just as (not that) good without any hassle.